isolver/ioHub/docs/iohub/performance.rst

 representations back from the ioHub Server is under 0.5 msec, with maximum delays typically less than 1.0 msec.

-The advantage of this model is that the ioHub Server is able to spend all its time checking for new events from devices that need to be polled, and handling callback functions from devices that use event driven modification.
-This monitoring can proceed regardless of what state the PsychoPy experiment is in.
+The advantage of the ioHub Event Model is that the ioHub Process is able to spend all its time checking for new events from devices that need to be polled and handling callback functions from devices that use event driven modification.
+This monitoring occurs regardless of what state the PsychoPy experiment is in.
 Events are handled and processed by the ioHub when PsychoPy is loading an image, drawing updated graphics to the video card backbuffer, or waiting in a blocked state for the start of the next vertical retrace to occur in the video card logic.
-This means that the precision of event time stamping will be much better than what is possible when events are processed 'in between' other activities.
+This means that the precision of event time stamping will be much better than what is possible when events are processed *between* other activities.
 Timing should also be improved over the case of an application using multiple Python threads to try and handle the event processing for devices that can even report events on a different thread.
 This is because the Python Interpreter